danrpts/danrpts.github.io/README.md

 ## cereal
-A theme for Jekyll inspired by Medium.
+A Jekyll theme inspired by Medium and made for GitHub Pages.

 ![cereal posts screenshot](screenshots/cereal-posts.png)